You are here

 - Adults age 65 and older

-- People who already have heart disease
+People who have

-- People with a family history of heart disease
+- Family history of heart disease

-- People with high cholesterol
+- High cholesterol

-- People with high blood pressure
+- High blood pressure

 There are actions you can take to treat or control heart disease: